 The Director shall have 15 days from the date the initial inspection is completed, or in the event the Director determines that such inspection need not be made, 15 days from the date of filing of an accepted plan in accordance with 14 CCR 1037, or such longer period as may be mutually agreed upon by the Director and the person submitting the plan, to review the plan and take public comment.
-After the initial review and public comment period has ended, the Director shall have up to ten working days, or a longer period mutually agreed upon by the Director and the person submitting the plan, to review the public input, to consider recommendations and mitigation measures of other agencies, to respond in writing to the issues raised and to determine if the plan is in conformance with the applicable rules adopted by the Board.
-The Director shall insure that an interdisciplinary review team has had an opportunity to review each plan.
+After the initial review and public comment period has ended, the Director shall have up to ten working days, or a longer period mutually agreed upon by the Director and the person submitting the plan, to review the plan, to review the plan, to review the public input, to consider recommendations and mitigation measures of other agencies, to respond in writing to the issues raised and to determine if the plan is in conformance with the applicable rules adopted by the Board.
 The Director shall review and consider the recommendations made on each plan by the interdisciplinary review team before determining if the plan conforms to the rules of the Board.
 The Director shall consider all written comments regarding the plan.